masnm/Path_Finder/README.md

 	$ make clean
 ```

-use `Space` key to reset and regenerate the maze and clena the path highliting<br/>
-use `Mouse Left key` to first click select starting position and angain to select second position
+use `s` key to goto select mode and use `mouse left` button to first select starting pos. and the use same key to select the end pos.<br/>
+use `g` key to generate a new random maze.<br/>
+use `f` key to find start the path finder algorith to find the sortest path on the maze from start pos to end pos.<br/>